TheOdinProject/curriculum/javascript/comparing_to_ruby.md

 * [Javascript for Ruby Programmers Video](https://www.youtube.com/watch?v=wWIGEM4E9iw&list=PLxNY6twFc_xCxdSPLlxUS4C0VO3sni2DA)
 * [Javascript-to-Ruby Syntax Comparison Cheat Sheet from AgentCooper](http://agentcooper.github.io/js-ruby-comparison/)
 * [Ruby vs Javascript Functions, Procs, Blocks, and Lambdas by Skilldrick](http://skilldrick.co.uk/2011/01/ruby-vs-javascript-functions-procs-blocks-and-lambdas/)

+### Additional Resources

+*This section contains helpful links to other content.
+It isn't required, so consider it supplemental for if you need to dive deeper into something*

+* *Add some!*